buildkite/buildkite-agent-metrics/README.md

  - BUILDKITE_QUIET
  - BUILDKITE_CLOUDWATCH_DIMENSIONS

-Take a look at https://github.com/buildkite/elastic-ci-stack-for-aws/blob/v3.3.0/templates/metrics.yml for examples of usage.
+Take a look at metrics.tf for examples of usage.

 ### Backends